jbradford77/LogsAnalysisProject/README.md

 ```
 psql -d news -f create_views.sql
 ```
-5. Run the program (if you have python 2 and 3 it might be python3 newsdb.python
+5. Run the program
 ```
-python newsdb.python
+./newsdb.py
 ```

 ### Three questions are answered by this script